-- Where emergency services personnel are not already aware of the situation, Program Director or appointed teacher must notify emergency services personnel (911) of the emergency as soon as possible. - 2) Where the child care centre has been evacuated, emergency services must be notified of individuals remaining inside the building, where applicable. - 3) If the licensee is not already on site, the site designate must contact the licensee to inform them of the emergency situation and the current status, once it is possible and safe to do so.
+- 1) Where emergency services personnel are not already aware of the situation, Pmust notify emergency services personnel (911) of the emergency as soon as possible. - 2) Where the child care centre has been evacuated, emergency services must be notified of individuals remaining inside the building, where applicable. - 3) If the licensee is not already on site, the site designate must contact the licensee to inform them of the emergency situation and the current status, once it is possible and safe to do so.

 List of Emergency Contact Persons:

 Local Police Department: Carleton Place 613-257-5610

 Perth 613-267-2626

 Ambulance: 613-205-1021

 Local Hospital 613-256-2500

 Local Fire Services: 613-256-1589

 Poison Control 1-800-268-9017

 Telehealth 1-866-979-0000

 Taxi Service County Cabs 613-256-7979

-Licensee Contact(s): Christine Le(Claire directoracns@gmail.com
+Licensee Contact(s): Christine LeClaire directoracns@gmail.com

-Child Care Centre Site Designate: Almonte Publ ic Library 613-256-1037
+Child Care Centre Site Designate: Almonte Public Library 613-256-1037

-4) Where any staff, students and/or volunteers are not on site, Program Director or appointed teacher must notify these individuals of the situation and instruct them to proceed directly to the evacuation site if it is not safe or practical for them return to the child care centre.
+- 4) Where any staff, students and/or volunteers are not on site, P must notify these individuals of the situation and instruct them to proceed directly to the evacuation site if it is not safe or practical for them return to the child care centre. - 5) Pmust wait for further instructions from emergency services personnel.
+Once instructions are received, they must communicate the instructions to staff and ensure they are followed.

-- 5) Program Director or appointed teacher must wait for further instructions from emergency services personnel.
-Once instructions are received, they must communicate the instructions to staff and ensure they are followed. - 6) Throughout the emergency, staff will: - help keep children calm; - take attendance to ensure that all children are accounted for; - conduct ongoing visual checks and head counts of children; - maintain constant supervision of the children; and - engage children in activities, where possible. - 7) In situations where injuries have been sustained, staff with first aid training will assist with administering first aid.
+- 6) Throughout the emergency, staff will: - help keep children calm; - take attendance to ensure that all children are accounted for; - conduct ongoing visual checks and head counts of children; - maintain constant supervision of the children; and - engage children in activities, where possible. - 7) In situations where injuries have been sustained, staff with first aid training will assist with administering first aid.
 Staff must inform emergency personnel of severe injuries requiring immediate attention and assistance.

-8a) Procedures to Follow When "All-Clear" Notification is Given Procedures The individual who receives the 'all-clear' from an authority must inform all staff that the 'all-clear' has been given and that it is safe to return to the child care centre.
+8a) Procedures to Follow When "All-Clear" Notification is Given Procedures 1) The individual who receives the 'all-clear' from an authority must inform all staff that the 'all-clear' has been given and that it is safe to return to the child care centre.
 2) Designated staff who have assisted individuals with medical and/or special needs with exiting the building will assist and accompany these individuals with returning to the child care centre.
 3) Staff must: take attendance to ensure all children are accounted for; escort children back to their program room(s), where applicable; take attendance upon returning to the program room(s) to ensure that all children are accounted for; where applicable; and re-open closed/sealed blinds, windows and doors.
-4) Program Director or appointed teacher will determine if operations will resume and communicate this decision to staff.
-Communication with parents/ guardians As soon as possible, Program Director or appointed teacher will notify the president and parents representatives, who will send out an email and call parents/guardians to inform them of the emergency situation and the all-clear has been given.
-Where disasters have occurred that did not require evacuation of the child care centre, Program Director or appointed teacher must provide a notice of the incident to parents/guardians by email or phone.
-3) If normal operations do not resume the same day that the emergency situation has taken place, Program Director or appointed teacher must notify the president and parents representatives who will inform parents/guardians with information by email or phone call, as to when and where operations will resume as soon as it is determined.
+4) P will determine if operations will resume and communicate this decision to staff.
+Communication with parents/guardians As soon as possible, P will notify the president and parents representatives, who will send out an email and call parents/guardians to inform them of the emergency situation and the all-clear has been given.
+Where disasters have occurred that did not require evacuation of the child care centre, P must provide a notice of the incident to parents/guardians by e.
+3) If normal operations do not resume the same day that the emergency situation has taken place, P must notify the president and parents representatives who will inform parents/guardians with information by email or phone call, as to when and where operations will resume as soon as it is determined.